-Finally!
-A solution to your denim shopping woes
+Shop here for jeans at the right price with the perfect fit

 - You'll be sent two different sizes and can ship back whichever pair doesn't fit for free

-When it comes to shopping, there are a few items that many people dread dealing with.
-At the top of the list -- next to swimwear and pricey car insurance -- are jeans.
+Jeans are often at the top of the list when it comes to things we dread shopping for.
 Finding affordable jeans that fit well can be a struggle.
 With so many brands and styles available, the task of standing in a dressing room trying on pair after pair is not only exhausting, it can be plain daunting.

+Luckily, Mott & Bow has totally revolutionized the denim shopping process.
+This brand promises premium-quality jeans starting at just $96.
+We tried them out and can confirm that they're worth every penny.

-As a solution to your denim woes, we tested out Mott & Bow -- a genius denim brand that promises "premium grade jeans at a reasonable price" for both men and women.
+For a bit about the brand: Mott & Bow makes affordable jeans (that actually fit!) for both men and women.
 The brand calls itself the "naysayers of $200 jeans," meaning it offers designer quality at a fraction of that price.
-After trying the product ourselves, we're definitely fans.
+After testing out the product ourselves, we're definitely fans.

 If you're wondering how Mott & Bow can promise premium-quality jeans starting at just $96, the answer lies in the brand's extensive denim industry experience.
 For over 30 years, Mott & Bow founder Alejandro Chahin and his family ran a denim facility in Honduras.
 For decades, they worked to develop innovative manufacturing practices.
 Now, Chahin has access to "the very finest denim fabrics from the best mills in the world," which is apparent in the look and feel of each Mott & Bow design.